araobp/compact-rag/README.md

 Even in RAG, complex academic processing isn't needed.
 What's important is the data model and the prompts you input into the RAG.

-There's no need for LangChain.
-It's smoother to directly work with APIs like those provided by OpenAI.
-Development, debugging, and code maintenance are easier this way.

 A vector DB with complex dependencies like ChromaDB isn't necessary.
 A simple database that can perform similarity search is sufficient.
 I tried [sqlite-vec](https://github.com/asg017/sqlite-vec), and for the use cases I typically handle, sqlite-vec provided enough performance.

 ## Goal of this project